Philips expands in medical devices with $1.2 billion Volcano deal

 | AMSTERDAM

-AMSTERDAM Philips (PHG.AS) has agreed to acquire U.S.-based medical device maker Volcano Corp VOLC.O for $1.2 billion including debt, its largest healthcare acquisition in seven years and a bid to cash in on an aging population's need for more complex treatments.
+AMSTERDAM Philips (PHG.AS) has agreed to acquire U.S.-based medical device maker Volcano Corp VOLC.O for $1.2 billion (£763 million) including debt, its largest healthcare acquisition in seven years and a bid to cash in on an ageing population's need for more complex treatments.

 Philips said the acquisition of Volcano -- which makes equipment that allows doctors treating heart disease to see inside patients' veins and measure blood flow -- would lead to synergies in research and development and in sales.
 The deal is expected to add to Philips' earnings per share by 2017.